 For a capital city, Wellington has a very laid-back and relaxed feel.

 The Wellington Cable Car is a great way to take the weight off your feet, while taking in stunning views of the city.
-The cute iconic red cable cars depart from the heart of Lambton Quay and stop at the entrance to the beautiful Wellington Botanic Gardens.
+The iconic red cable cars depart from the heart of Lambton Quay and stop at the entrance to the beautiful Wellington Botanic Garden.
 There are 25 hectares of pristine gardens to take in, including the stellar rose gardens.

 For those wanting to get even further back to nature, check out Wellington’s renowned Zealandia ecosanctuary.
 Located just a stone’s throw from the city, Zealandia’s aim is to return its 225 hectares to their pre-human state, and several decimated native wildlife species have been reintroduced to the fenced environment.

 Do you have any tips to add to our Wellington travel guide?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock

 About the writer

 Jade Harrison is a presenter on the Tour the World travel series on Network Ten and a freelance travel writer, and has travelled to New Zealand, Hawaii, Canada, USA, Mexico, the UK, Europe, Thailand, Brazil, India and Nepal — including a trek to Annapurna Base Camp!
 Jade loves all aspects of travelling and adventure — from roughing it in the Himalayas, to backpacking through Europe, to enjoying some five-star luxury along the way.